 - Levenwick is about 17 miles south of the island's capital, Lerwick.

 - Levenwick bay with beach, headland walk and rock-pools are a 15 minute stroll from the campsite.

 - Local walks around Levenwick; broch remains, sandy beach, hills, cliffs, farmland, lochs, marsh and moor surrounding with various wildlife to complement.

 - Experience the magic of 'simmer dim' at mid-summer, and the aurora borealis as dark nights return.

 - We occasionally hold Sunday Teas throughout the year in the hall, serving hot drinks, juice, fresh sandwiches and home bakes.
 Check the Community Hall page for dates of what's been happening and What's On for future events.

-- Wildflower picnic garden and tennis court adjacent to the campsite.
+- Wildflower picnic garden adjacent to the campsite.

 The wildlife of Shetland is unforgettably varied.
 With huge cliff-face colonies of nesting sea birds, arctic hares, otters, whales, basking sharks, oyster-catchers, snipes, curlews, Shetland ponies and a unique breed of sheep, you're guaranteed to feel close to nature every day.
 Rare migrant birds are sometimes blown off course and make landfall on the Isles.
 Daffodils line roadsides and fill gardens from late March to April followed by tulips and bluebells and the new buds of fuchsias which flower until autumn.
 Look for the Aurora Borealis during the cooler, darker nights and unimaginable star-gazing opportunities outside the magical simmer dim season.

 From the Levenwick campsite, take a short walk down to the bay where you will find a sandy beach and coastal walk around the headland.
 During the summer watch great skuas fly overhead and arctic terns and gannets fishing in the sea below.

 - The Shetland Islands archipelago comprises around 300 islands, 16 of which are inhabited with the most northerly being Unst.

 - Sumburgh Head RSPB Nature Reserve: nesting sea birds and rare migrants.
 You may even be lucky enough to see a whale!
 The historic Stevenson lighthouse buildings have just undergone renovation and now include a visitor centre.

 - Scalloway Castle: Collect the key to the castle from the new museum in the town.